vinayak-more/design-patterns/README.md

 # design-patterns
-Trying to implement design pattern with simple examples
+Trying to implement design pattern with simple examples from HFDP